 Her younger brother also showed his respect by inclining his head.
 "Good morning, Conqueror."

-"Yes, my Lord." she curtsy and then obeyed.
+"Yes, my Lord."
+Akemi curtsied and obeyed.

 Both siblings watched the foreign servant walk out the chamber door.

-"Beautiful, isn't she?" the older sister inquired.
+"Beautiful, isn't she?"
+The older sister prompted.

-He then observed the empty cups and plates left on two trays atop the table, so to goad his sister, he asked.
-"Speaking of your maiden, will she also be aiding Akemi in her duties today?"
+"Quite so, but not more gorgeous than Ri."
+The younger brother stated, observing the empty cups and plates that were left on two trays atop the table.
+"Speaking of your Handmaiden, will she be aiding Akemi in her duties today?"

-The Conqueror was taciturn in her response.
-"Eh, no. Ri is studying, so I gave her a few days off." she used the same lie she gave Meleager.
+"No. Ri is studying.
+I gave her a few days off."
+She used the same lie she'd given Meleager.

 Lyceus was becoming agitated.
-'Not only will you decline to tell me that you're sending Ri away, but you're willing to not be truthful with me too.'
+'Not only will you decline to tell me you're sending Ri away, but you're willing to not be truthful with me too.'

 'It's the pot calling the kettle black.'
 Lyceus criticized himself as he begun his fabrication.
 "Denizens of the castle talk, Xena.
-Tessa shouldn't be hosting the students, not even for a day.
-It is really Clydmus class."
+Tessa shouldn't be hosting the students.
+Not even for a day.
+It is really Clydmus' class."

-"It was Clydmus decision."
+"It was Clydmus' decision."

 "What?
-I thought he loved teaching his pupils?" the Prince was confused.
+I thought he loved teaching his pupils?"
+The Prince was confused.

-"He does, but the little ingrates, his words not mines, are getting on his nerves.
-They are more preferably interested in learning about weapons of war, to the greek alphabet and how it's applied to writing."
+"He does, but 'the little ingrates', his words, not mines, are getting on his nerves.
+They are more preferably interested in learning about weapons of war, rather than the greek alphabet and how it's applied to writing."
 Xena confirmed.
-"Lieutenant Tessa of the Fifth army, though I don't know why, accepted Clydmus offer to show them a few displays on the subject."
+"Though I don't know why, Lieutenant Tessa of the Fifth Army accepted Clydmus' offer to show them a few displays on the subject."